input-output-hk/engineering/blog/2023-09-22-internship.md

   |
 ```

-The second case is illustrated with the following example. `foo` identifier is exported twice with inconsistent annotions in module `Both`:
+The second case is illustrated with the following example:

 ```haskell
 module Both